Music of Tamil Nadu: Folk music

 Folk singing remains popular, especially in rural areas; elements of the traditional styles are sometimes used in film music.
 There are contemporary enthusiasts, like Vijayalakshmi Navaneethakrishnan and Pushpavanam Kuppuswamy, who have worked to revive popular interest in the folk music of Tamil Nadu.
-The urumee mellam also remains as one of the more popular forms of folk music in rural Tamil Nadu and the ensemble is most often played with an urumee and the nadaswaram as the instrument of choice.
+The urumi melam also remains as one of the more popular forms of folk music in rural Tamil Nadu and the ensemble is most often played with an urumee and the nadaswaram as the instrument of choice.

 The rural hill tribes of Tamil Nadu each have their own folk traditions.
 The Pulayar, for example, perform melodies called talams which are said to come from the cooing of birds.
 Each talam is named after a deity, including Kunhanada talam, Mangalanada talam and Karaganachi talam.

 Gaana

 Gaana is a rap-like "collection of rhythms, beats and sensibilities native to the Dalits of Chennai."
 It evolved over the past two centuries, combining influences from the siddhars (tantric adepts) of ancient Tamilakam, Tamil Sufi saints, and more.
 Gaana songs are performed at weddings, stage shows, political rallies, and funerals.
 Performers sing about a wide range of topics, but the essence of gaana is said to be "angst and melancholy" based in life's struggles.
 In the past few decades, the genre has entered the music of the mainstream Tamil film industry and gained popularity.
 Contemporary gaana bands like The Casteless Collective are bringing the genre to new audiences while using it for social activism, especially against caste discrimination.